VIKAS9793/KrishiSahayak_Gemma/docs/PROMPTS.md

 This mission is executed via a two-track strategy:

 1. **Production-focused Android Application** that is 100% offline and resource-efficient.
-2. **Server-based Web Demo** for prototyping, validation, and stakeholder demonstration.
+2. **Development Tools** for prototyping, validation, and stakeholder demonstration.

 ## 2. AI Personas